TarunHaridasan/Zombie-Dino/README.md

 # Utilities and Handlers
 ### Handlers
-The code incorporates handlers that make it easy to use JSON files and commands.
-The commands handler searches through the commands folder and dynamically adds all its scripts to a map that is sorted by the name of the command.
-That way, the function can be run by simply searching for the command within the map with its name as the key.
-The help command works similarily so that whenever a command is added to the commands directory, the bot can dynamically update its data when it is started.
-The help handler takes parameters from the help property of the js files and uses those to create a dynamic help page.
+The code incorporates handlers that make it easy to load JSON files and run commands.
+The commands handler searches through the commands folder and dynamically adds all the scripts within it to a map that is sorted by the name of the command.
+That way, a command can be run simply by searching the map with the command's name as the key.
+The help command works similarily so that whenever a command is added to the commands directory, the bot can dynamically update the help page when it is started.
+The help handler takes parameters from the help property of the js files and uses those to generate a dynamic help page.
 <br><br>
 Example:
 #### Your .js files should all look like this: